Objectives

 Press ENTER to have the console return results.

 Note that any line that starts with # is not read by R. This is called a comment, or “commenting out” a line.
 These are handy in script files as they explain what is there to a person who doesn’t know what you were hoping to do (which is sometimes you!).
-It is good practice to include comments to describe what the code underneath does.

 # addition